zsoltii/spring-boot-aspectj-proxy-example/README.md

 - upload com.sun:tools to your repository (etc: nexus, artifactory)
 - use it locally

+You can find the JDK8 1.8.0_221 tools jar in the project `lib` folder.

 #### upload com.sun:tools to your repository ####

 If you choose this option, you have to upload you repository server the `[JDK8_HOME]/lib/tools.jar` with following data: